ssloy/penny/README.md

 # Meet Penny#3, a 3 servo hexapod.
 Penny is a low budget (roughly ten bucks) hexapod.
 It can be a great one-weekend project to entertain yourself and your kids.
-Check for Penny dancing to funky music (clickable):
+Check for Penny dancing to funky music (youtube link):

 [![Penny dances](https://img.youtube.com/vi/quMe5CEoOok/0.jpg)](https://youtu.be/quMe5CEoOok)

-Penny avoids obstacles (clickable):
+Penny avoids obstacles (youtube link):

 [![Penny dances](https://img.youtube.com/vi/f4vZZBQZLEU/0.jpg)](https://youtu.be/f4vZZBQZLEU)

-In her current form, Penny only knows to walk; she can see (measure distance to) nearby obstacles.
+In her current state, Penny only knows to walk; she can see (measure distance to) nearby obstacles.
 Her brains, however, are powerful enough to digest data from many other sensors, send me your suggestions!

 Penny is a tremendous fun!